Planetary Science Major

 - Students may not place out of the chemistry, physics, or math requirements for the EEPS major.
 These courses must be taken at Washington University or at another accredited institution.

-- In the Department of Earth, Environmental, and Planetary Sciences, both Latin Honors and Departmental Distinctions require the completion of a senior thesis:
+- In the Department of Earth, Environmental, and Planetary Sciences, both Latin Honors and Departmental Distinctions require the completion of a senior thesis.

 - In the spring of their junior year, the student should select a faculty member to guide the generation of this thesis.
-The student should then enroll in EEPS 499 Honors Research (GPA >3.65) or EEPS 490 Independent Study (GPA <3.65) with that faculty member for the fall of their senior year.
+The student should then enroll in EEPS 4990 Honors Research (GPA > 3.65) or EEPS 4900 Independent Study (GPA < 3.65) with that faculty member for the fall of their senior year.
 At that time, the student and faculty advisor should meet and choose the two additional readers for the student's thesis (the thesis committee) and establish a set of goals for the fall semester's work.
 At this time, the student should fill out the Senior Honors Topic Form.

 - An oral presentation of the senior honors research is expected to be presented to the department, usually late in the senior's last semester.
 The thesis document must be prepared following the department's formatting guidelines, which are available from the Director of Undergraduate Studies.
-All theses must be submitted in PDF to Erin Marshall prior to graduation for online archiving.
+All theses must be submitted in PDF format to Erin Marshall prior to graduation for online archiving.

 Undergraduate Department Awards